Cup noodle: Brazil

 The Cup Noodles brand began to be sold in the country by Nissin in 1997 in a timid way, but it began to be marketed heavily in the 2020s with commercials and even receiving some exclusive flavors like feijoada and nacho.
 Some brands imported from Asia such as Nongshim can also be found in oriental product stores.

 India

 A variety of cup noodles are sold in India.
 It includes brands like Master-Cho, Nissin, and Nongshim.
-These companies launched a few different cup noodles in India to suit local tastes, eg: Mazedaara Masala Cup Noodles, by Nissin Foods.
+These companies launched a few different cup noodles in India to suit local tastes, eg: Mazedaar Masala Cup Noodles, by Nissin Foods.

 Mexico

 Precooked instant noodle was introduced in 1990 by Maruchan.
 Due to its popularity, instant noodles are often referred to simply as "Maruchan".
 Today, many local brands such as "La Moderna" and "Herdez" have developed their own instant noodles, along Nissin, which is also a newcomer.

 Philippines

 Brands available in the Philippines include Lucky Me!, Nissin (under Nissin-Universal Robina, a joint venture of Nissin Foods and Universal Robina), QuickChow, Tekki Shomen and Ho-Mi.